snigi-gupta/AttendingUniversityAtBuffalo/README.md

 # AttendingUniversityAtBuffalo
 Congratulations for making it to University at Buffalo.
 Welcome to UB!
 This is a repository to help you have a smooth transition from your homeland country to UB!
-This repository was last updated on 1st January 2020.
+This repository was last updated on 4th March 2021.

-*This repository is a contribution of many UB students.*
+*This repository is a contribution of many UB students.
+The sole purpose of this repository is to help you out with onboarding.
+Please do not try to misuse this information.*

 - Download the entire packet and go through the documents to get all your queries answered.
 - Click on the green button marked 'code' and then click on 'Download .zip'
-- Here’s a copy of the presentation which was delivered in the webinar today.
+- Here’s a copy of the presentation [Onboarding Spring-2021.pdf] which was delivered in the webinar today (December 23 2020).
-- This webinar was not an official one so kindly do not share this presentation with everyone.
+- This webinar/presentation was not an official one so kindly do not share this presentation with everyone.
 It is for student usage only.
 Kindly don’t print it.
 - This presentation is based upon a senior’s experience and is not an official one.
 Do not rely on it completely.
 - *Use your UB email id to view/download the recording* [Link to the video] https://buffalo.box.com/s/1nwdc5crncs4u1c1g6m1cgow9ymd0zki